MicrosoftDocs/azure-devops-docs/docs/test/associate-automated-test-with-test-case.md

   to automate, but you still want to be able to run that test as part of a test plan.
   Tests can be run in the CI/CD pipeline by choosing the test plan or test suite in the settings of the [Visual Studio Test](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/VsTestV2/README.md) task.
-  Automated tests can also be run from the **Test** hub in VSTS and TFS.
+  Automated tests can also be run from the **Test** hub in Azure DevOps and TFS.
   If you are using [XAML builds](../pipelines/test/reference-qa.md#xaml-build) you can also [run these automated tests by using Microsoft Test Manager](mtm/run-automated-tests-with-microsoft-test-manager.md).